 The ongoing COVID-19 pandemic has forced many countries to enter lockdown.
 With countries on lockdown, citizens are forced to quarantine themselves inside their homes, which, for many people, has been stressful, boring, and downright maddening.

 However, finding a silver lining in chaos keeps many going.
 The silver lining of quarantine?
 Having the time to upgrade your home to a smart home!
 IoT devices (smart devices) can make your home life much more convenient.
-Be warned, however, that it’s important you stay on top of your security with your smart devices by sticking with reputable brands, keeping your network safe, and using a VPN (Learn here about what is a VPN).
+Be warned, however, that it’s important you stay on top of your security with your smart devices by sticking with reputable brands, keeping your network safe, and using a VPN.

 5 Smart Gadget Recommendations

 1. A Smart Vacuum

 Keeping your house clean requires you to spend a large chunk of your time making your house spotless.
 No one likes working during their free time, and that’s why many companies have tried their hands at smart vacuums.
 These smart vacuums clean your floor for you while you relax.